 According to Home Care Insight, there are now 12 million people in the UK aged 65 or over – the primary at risk group for Coronavirus.
 As the Coronavirus pandemic escalates, many elderly patients will face the reality of care after hospital discharge – not only to reduce ‘bed blocking’ and unnecessary costs, but also to avoid putting lives at risk.
 Older people will be safer at home – and it will need to happen sooner rather than later.

 Do you think live-in care may be the right option for your loved one during the Coronavirus outbreak?
-Contact one of our friendly experts today, who will be more than happy to discuss the elderly live-in care packages we offer.
+Contact one of our friendly experts today, who will be more than happy to discuss the elderly live-in care solutions we offer.
 Alternatively, call us on 0808 274 8170.